 - Serve with jasmine rice or cauliflower rice (for Whole30 option)

-- The nutrition Facts below is calculated using chicken.
+- The nutrition Facts below are calculated using chicken.

 - Yes!
 You can also make this pumpkin curry recipe in a slow cooker or stovetop.
 Check out additional methods in this post under "How to Make.."